Brubaker Box: Construction

-Constructed from fiberglass, the body was made from 13 inner and outer panels, including a floor panel, riveted and bonded together.
+Constructed from fiberglass, the body was made from thirteen inner and outer panels, including a floor panel, riveted and bonded together.
+The front windshield was from an AMC Hornet, tail lights from a Datsun Truck, and rear window from a Chevrolet El Camino.
 The whole body was designed to bolt directly to an unmodified Volkswagen Beetle chassis.
 In the first prototypes stock front seats from Ford or Volkswagen were retained and a lounge-type seat was created for the rear of the vehicle.
 To add to the rear seating area, a footstool/cushion was added above the fuel tank.
 A single sliding door on the right side was the only entrance.
 The radio and switches were in the driver's side panel.
 Shock absorbing bumpers of composite construction were designed to look like curved wood.
 The spare wheel was mounted to absorb frontal crash energy.
 For sunny days a large removable panel was positioned in the center of the roof panel.
 To reduce production costs, parts from other vehicles were used.
-Only 3 Brubaker Boxes were built.
+Only three Brubaker Boxes were built.
 One became the Roamer, on the TV show Ark II.
-Approximately 25 additional boxes were built by Mike Hansen's AutoMecca, before production ceased.
-The front windshield was from an AMC Hornet, tail lights from a Datsun Truck and various other parts from a Chevrolet El Camino.
-Replica Brubaker Box bodies can be purchased online.
+Approximately 25 additional Brubaker Sports Vans were built by Mike Hansen's AutoMecca before production ceased.